hedgehoglab-engineering/frontend-linters/packages/eslint-config-vue/README.md

 This package is meant to be used with eslint configs using the new [ESlint flat config](https://eslint.org/docs/latest/use/configure/migration-guide#start-using-flat-config-files) format.

+> [!NOTE]
+> This package contains Vue-specific rules, and not the basic rules.
+Please pull in the basic config alongside this one as needed.

 ## Usage

 Add the config to your project dependencies: